Lord Edward Gleichen: Early military career

 After graduating from the Royal Military College, Sandhurst, he was commissioned into the Grenadier Guards as a lieutenant in October 1881 and gradually rose through the ranks over the years, eventually becoming a major general.
-He served in the short-lived Guards Camel Corps in the Sudan campaign in 1884–85 and, after attending the Staff College, Camberley from 1890–1891, with the Egyptian Army in the Dongala campaign in 1896.
+He served in the short-lived Guards Camel Corps in the Sudan campaign in 1884–85 and, after attending the Staff College, Camberley, from 1890–1891, and gaining his psc, with the Egyptian Army in the Dongala campaign in 1896.

 After having served at the War Office as a staff captain, Gleichen was, in May 1898, made a deputy assistant adjutant general there.
 In 1899–1900 he served in the Second Boer War in South Africa, and was mentioned in despatches for his actions during the Battle of Modder River on 28 November 1899.
 In January 1900 he was appointed deputy assistant-adjutant-general to the forces in South Africa.